UMAprotocol/docs/docs/uma-tokenholders/voting-2key.md

 The following steps help you verify that your two-key contract was deployed correctly and check that the permissions are held by the correct address.

-- Copy the 2-key smart contract address from the voter dApp and view it on Etherscan (etherscan.io/address/YOUR_TWO_KEY_ADDRESS#readContract)
+- Copy the 2-key smart contract address (i.e., DesignatedVoting Escrow Account) from the voter dApp and view it on Etherscan (etherscan.io/address/YOUR_TWO_KEY_ADDRESS#readContract)
 - Input roleID `0` in function `1. getMember`, and click query.
 Check that the address output matches your cold wallet address.
 - Input roleID `1` in function `1. getMember`, and click query.
 Check that the address output matches your hot wallet address.